MiradoConsulting/iot-workshop/doc/impl-guide.md

 ### 3. RFID Reader ###

 Open the `mfrc522` sketch.
 Add the VMA405 RFID Reader device to your breadboard, and wire up the pins.
+The RFID Reader uses an interface called Serial Peripheral Interface (SPI) to connect to the Arduino.
+Each pin on the reader has its name printed on the reader, and should be wired to the following pins on the Arduino:
+- `MOSI`: Pin 8
+- `MISO`: Pin 10
+- `SCK`: Pin 9
+- `NSS`: any pin - make sure to set which pin in the `#define SS_PIN` in mfrc522.ino
+- `RST`: any pin - make sure to set which pin in the `#define RST_PIN` in mfrc522.ino
+- `VCC`: VCC (DO NOT USE 5V, THE RFID READER DEVICE WILL BE DAMAGED IF YOU DO SO)
+- `GND`: GND on Arduino
+- `IRQ`: not used

-The Arduino's Serial Peripheral Interface (SPI) pins are named, but the pin numbers are given in the comment at the top of `mfrc522.ino` for convenience.
+The Arduino's SPI pins are named, but the pin numbers are given in the comment at the top of `mfrc522.ino` for convenience.

 Upload the sketch, open the serial monitor, and test with the RFID tag.
 You should get the access denied signal, and a printout in the serial monitor of your card's serial number.
 Update `cards[]` in the sketch with your card's serial